■ 01:42 (UTC±00:00), 25 NOV 2015 | GBR HARROW, GREATER LONDON

 The entire event was organised by CCPN Global in the UK, as well as the China Media Centre of the University of Westminster, and Fudan Development Institute at Fudan University, and YES Global UK.
 On Day 1, China Media Centre Director Professor Hugo de Burgh chaired the first part with key speeches given by Minister Counsellor Xiang Xiaowei of the Chinese Embassy in London, Lord Clement-Jones of the All-Party Parliamentary China Group, Mr Charles Grant of the Centre of European Reform and CCPN Global, and Professor Martin Albrow of the British Sociological Association.

 Spanning two full days, the event featured attendance of up to 70 people, and a great variety of noted speakers, commentators, and specialists from all walks of life.
-I in fact had quite a hard time believing that one of my next speeches to be given within around a month after everyone welcomed President Xi to London on The Mall would be this close!
+I in fact had quite a hard time believing that one of my next speeches to be given within around a month after everyone welcomed the Chinese President to London on The Mall would be this close!

 There’s also a lot of appreciation my end to Professor Chang Xiangqun, Director of CCPN Global, and Honorary Professor of UCL here in London, on how this event was organised.
 I didn’t mind staying up late at all, if only to perfect arrangements, translations, or to connect late to see how things would end up being organised.
 There’s a lot of mutual appreciation and understanding and I’d like to see how things develop having had such a major academic event.
 The Wolfson Auditorium, in essence overlooking The Mall, was one of the more prestigious addresses to hold this event in.
 These were two amazing days quite unlike any other I’d been through. ■ ■ ■